Republicans ramp up attacks on corporations over Georgia voting law, threaten ‘consequences’

 While most Republican attacks against the companies have so far been rhetorical, some in the party are taking action.

 Georgia-based Delta is facing the loss of a $35 million jet fuel tax benefit after the state House voted to rescind it as payback for Bastian’s comments.
 Bastian’s statement came just days after Delta issued a statement that mostly praised the legislation.
-Delta is hanging on to the tax benefit for now because the legislature adjourned before the bill taking it away could be passed.
+Delta is hanging on to the tax benefit for now because the legislature adjourned before the bill taking it away could be passed in the Senate.

 Other moves are more symbolic for the moment.